charsleyj/public-examples/README.md

 # University Public Examples
  Most of my university coursework are within private repositories.
-However, I have placed examples of my work within this repository for public review
+However, I have placed examples of my work within this repository for public review.